atalw/fromthetransistor/04/ethernet/README.md

 Each frame contains source and destination addresses, and error-checking data so that damaged frames can be detected and discarded; most often, higher-layer protocols trigger retransmission of lost frames.

+The implementation is inspired by 10BASE-T whose data sheet is in this repo.

 ### How to use
 - Compile using
 ```